calinvasileandrei/calinvasileandrei/README.md

   - Developed a Covid19 Tracker app on github with preview(FullStack)(2020)
   - English TOEFL 92/120 Certification (2020)
   - Developed a Clothe manger app named Stylish on github with preview (FullStack) (2021)
+  - Web Developer Angular Course (2021)
+  - Introduction to Machine Learning Course (2021)
+  - Front End Software Engineer Part Time Job at SOLDO (2021)
+  - Introduction to Docker Course (2022)
+  - Mobile Developer Flutter Course (2022)
+  - Mobile Software Engineer Full Time Job at Soldo (2022)
   - And many more soon 🤓

 ### School 📚
-My school career has always gone well, and I'm really happy about my goals, I've got my diploma in 2019 at ITT Leonardo Da Vinci (Computer science) and now I'm at my second year of Unisersity (Politecnico di Milano) Computer Engineering and in addition I'm also a Elis College student which help me increasing my Soft-Skills with a 2 years full-immersion college plan and my Hard-Skills by offering me well prepareted courses, teachers and more!
+My school career has always gone really well, and I'm really happy about my goals, I've got my diploma in 2019 at ITT Leonardo Da Vinci (Computer science) and now I also got my bachelor degree in Computer Engineering at Unisersity (Politecnico di Milano) and in addition I was also a Elis College student which help me increasing my Soft-Skills with a 2 years full-immersion college plan and my Hard-Skills by offering me well prepareted courses, teachers and more!

 ### My Passions 🎨: